High Protein Egg Salad

 You may also like: Butter Chicken Meal Prep, Easy Collard Wraps, Greek Chickpea & Avocado Salad, or Broccoli & Bacon Salad.

-Transfer the egg salad to an airtight container and store in the refrigerator.
-It keeps for 3-4 days.
+Keep your high protein egg salad in an airtight container in the fridge.
+It will stay fresh for about 4 days.

 Yes!
 There are about 4 net carbs per serving in this egg salad recipe.